willstudentbutte/ai-slop/README.md

 - **Super Hot!** - A post with more than 50 likes in under 1 hour will receive a special red glow and extra emojis to indicate a certified banger destined for Top
 - **Best Posting Time** - All posts made within 15 minutes +/- of the current time on 1 day increments into the past receive a **green** label, allowing you to infer what engagement you could potentially attain if you were to post right now
 - **Gather Mode** - Turn on Gather mode on any profile to auto-scroll and refresh Sora, auto-populating your local dashboard with current data in the background as long as it runs (runs as fast as 1-2 minute or slow as 15-17 minute intervals).
 Works on Top in a non-abusive fashion!
 Please see _notes_ section below for a tip on this Mode.
+- **Analyze Mode** – Click on Analyze to view the Top feed in a _very powerful_ way, right in your browser!

 Plus **DASHBOARD MODE:** Click on the extension icon to open a full-page dashboard in a new tab that lets you...
 - Type-ahead search to quickly select a user (with clear selection state)